[ THIS ALERT HAD ENDED. ]

 Environment Canada has issued a ‘Severe Thunderstorm Watch’ for the City of Hamilton.

 - City of Hamilton

 Large hail can damage property and cause injury.
-Strong wind gusts can toss loose objects, damage weak buildings, break branches off trees and overturn large vehicles.
-Intense lightning is likely with any thunderstorm that develops.
+Very strong wind gusts can damage buildings, down trees and blow large vehicles off the road.
+Locally heavy rain is also possible.
 Lightning kills and injures Canadians every year.
 Remember, when thunder roars, go indoors!